0xdreadnaught/delvegrid/README.md

 Depending on on how this project is received, I may go back and try to add windows mode support.

 ## Key Binds
-* CTRL-G Starts the script, creating a grid overlay on the screen.
-* CTRL-H Destroys the overlay.
-CTRL-G will create it again.
+* CTRL-V Start, and toggles the overlay.
 * CTRL-J Exits the script

 ## Naming Convention